Oni (band): 2022–2023: Loathing Light and The Silver Line

 Morton and Wilbur co-wrote and produced "The Lie," released by Oni in February 2022, with Jake credited as the only member of the band.
 American trap metal duo City Morgue appeared on another song called "War Ender", with a music video being released on April 13.

 On April 28, 2022, Oni announced their second album, Loathing Light, which was released on June 17.
 The band also released a music video for the new song "Secrets", which features Iggy Pop and Randy Blythe from Lamb of God.

 In June 2023, Oni released "Silence In A Room Of Lies", a collaboration with Jared Dines.
 A music video for the song was released alongside it, which features footage from a documentary shot by Dines.

 On August 24, 2023, Oni released a new song, "Aura", featuring Howard Jones (Light the Torch, ex-Killswitch Engage) and Josh Gilbert (Spiritbox, ex-As I Lay Dying), and also announced their third album, The Silver Line.
 It would be released on September 22.

-2024-Present: Addition of Jared Dines and Genesis EP
+2024–present: 'Genesis' EP

-ONI released multiple singles in 2024, all produced by Josh Gilbert (Spiritbox, ex-As I Lay Dying).
-"Control" was released on May 17, "Walk Away" was released on August 23 and "Deja Vu" was released on October 11.
-That year, Jared Dines was brought on as a permanent member of the band.
-Dines had previously been a touring member.
+Oni released multiple singles in 2024, all produced by Josh Gilbert (Spiritbox, ex-As I Lay Dying).
+"Control" was released on May 17, "Walk Away" was released on August 23, and "Deja Vu" was released on October 11.

 In December 2024, Oni announced that it would release a new EP called Genesis on January 24 2025.

 In February 2025, it was announced that Oni would be heading out on tour with Pop Evil in North America.
 They also announced that they would be performing at 2025's edition of Radar Festival and playing their first UK headline show in London.